 Certain causes of dry eye disease may be treatable with prescription eye drops.
 For irritation caused by lack of tears, mild topical steroids can be helpful.
 Cyclosporin, an immunosuppressant, can also be used to decrease surface inflammation.
 While these two methods don't replace or increase tear production, they do help alleviate discomfort associated with dry eye disease.

 In some cases, dry eyes may be treatable with medication.
 For swelling and irritation caused by dry eye disease, a mild topical steroid or topical immunosuppressant may be prescribed.
 Otherwise, a change in diet and use of artificial tear drops may provide relief.
 Foods high in omega-3 fatty acids, such as nuts and fish, may help with increased tear production, as well.
 In some cases, a cure may not be possible, and regular treatments may be the only option.

 In the corners of each eye there are small holes, called puncta.
 These holes are responsible for draining excess tears away from our eyes, through the tear ducts, and into the nasal cavity.
 Punctal plugs can be inserted into these holes, removing or limiting the ability for tears to drain from the eye.
 For people suffering from dry eyes, this may allow for tears to accumulate to a comfortable level, eliminating any discomfort.
 This procedure is usually only recommended for patients that have no had success with prescription medication.

-Special glasses have been developed are available that are designed to create a moisture chamber around the eyes.
+Moisture chamber goggles are available that reduce tear evaporation.
 By fitting very closely to the face, an almost-air-tight seal prevents the eyes from drying out too quickly.
 These are especially effective in windy or athletic environments, or even indoor spaces with dry climate controlled air.
 They can fit easily over the eyes of anyone wearing contact lenses, and for people that already wear corrective eye glasses, both prescription models and sets designed to fit over your existing frames are available, too.